Key Takeaways

 Need to know how to find a state tax ID number for a company?
 Most types of business entities must have an employer identification number (EIN) in order to open a bank account, receive a business license, file taxes, or apply for a loan.
 This EIN, also known as a business tax ID number or federal tax ID number, is a nine-digit number that the IRS uses to identify a business.

-Whether or not your company employs workers, you'll probably need this number for federal tax filing purposes.
+Regardless of whether your company employs workers, you'll likely need this number for federal tax filing purposes.
 However, not every company needs an EIN.
 In some instances, a sole proprietor without any employees can simply use their own social security number.

 Some states may require your business to have an EIN prior to completing state tax forms or registering your company within the state.
 In addition to tax filing, the EIN is used to identify a business in order to process a business license or satisfy other state requirements.
 For example, California State requires most businesses to have an EIN prior to registering state payroll taxes.